rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Group of philosophers lead by Moritz Schlick that met regularly at the University of Vienna from 1924 to 1936.
 -   Moritz Schlick, Rudolf Carnap, Kurt G&ouml;del, Victor Kraft, Otto Neurath, Friedrich Waismann, Gustav Bergmann, and others.
 -   Ludwig Wittgenstein and Karl Popper corresponded with the circle but did not attend.
+-   Wissenschaftliche Weltauffassung: Der Wiener Kreis - Scientific Worldview: The Vienna Circle (1929) [^Hahn1973]
--   "The scientific conception of the world" (1929) - The Vienna Circle's manifesto [^Hahn1973]
+    -   The Vienna Circle's manifesto
 -   Carnap: *The Logical Structure of the World* (1928) - (*Der Logische Aufbau der Welt*) [^Carnap1928]
+-   In 1930 the Vienna Circle and the Berlin Circle took over the journal *Annalen der Philosophie* and made it the main journal of logical empiricism under the title *Erkenntnis*, edited by Carnap and Reichenbach.
 -   A.J.
 Ayer (1910-1989): *Language, Truth, and Logic* (1936) [^Ayer1936]
 -   *International Encyclopedia of Unified Science*
     -   Only the first section *Foundations of the Unity of Science*, in two volumes, was ever published between 1938 and 1969.